Indoor plants are usually easy to care for and fantastic at adding excitement to any room.

 A 95cm tall Yucca Elephantipes will set you back £29.99 from Amazon.

-Oxalis Triangularis or Purple Shamrock is one of the best indoor plants you can buy.
+Oxalis Triangularis or Purple Shamrock is one of the best indoor plants and it’s easy to care for!
 It’s a particularly hardy plant that requires little maintenance.
 Also, the plant is ideal for helping to improve air quality.

 The Purple Shamrock plant prefers indirect sunlight with weekly watering throughout the warmer months.
 During the winter, it needs watering less.
 Magical, the leaves close at night and open in the morning!